syncfusion-content/angularjs-docs/angularjs/Autocomplete/Getting-Started.md

 ---
 layout: post
-title: Getting-Started
+title: Getting-Started with AngularJS Autocomplete Control | Syncfusion
-description: getting started
+description: Learn here about Getting Started with Syncfusion Essential AngularJS Autocomplete Control, its elements, and more.
 platform: AngularJS
 control: Autocomplete
 documentation: ug
 ---

-# Getting Started
+# Getting Started with AngularJS Autocomplete

 The AutoComplete control is a textbox control that provides a list of suggestions based on your query.
 When you enter text into the text box, the control performs a search operation and provides a list of results.
 There are several filter types available to perform the search.